-COSMOS is the coming together of five EU organic beauty2 certifiers – Soil Association, Ecocert, BDIH, CosmeBio and ICEA.
-There are two standards – one for organic beauty3 and one for natural beauty, and a limited number of synthetics are allowed in products certified by this body.
+COSMOS is the coming together of five EU organic beauty certifiers – Soil Association, Ecocert, BDIH, CosmeBio and ICEA.
+There are two standards – one for organic beauty and one for natural beauty, and a limited number of synthetics are allowed in products certified by this body.
 Minerals are excluded from the percentage calculation of organic content.

-To be COSMOS Organic a product must contain at least 95 percent organically produced agro-ingredients (i.e. natural) whilst a minimum of 20 percent of the total ingredients by weight must be organic, with exception for wash off products which must contain 10%.
+To be COSMOS Organic a product must contain at least 95% organically produced agro-ingredients (i.e. natural) whilst a minimum of 20% of the total ingredients by weight must be organic, with the exception for wash off products which must contain 10%.

-Does this make is clearer to the consumer?
-Can they be surer of the fact they are buying a true organic product?
-I’m not so sure….
-I’m all for collaboration on this subject, but surely for a product to be labelled organic it must for the most part actually be organic!
+Does this make it clearer to the consumer?
+Can they be surer of the fact they are buying a truly organic product?
+I’m not so sure… I’m all for collaboration on this subject, but surely for a product to be labelled organic it must for the most part actually be organic!
 In my humble opinion, I believe transparency is the way forward, and I have much respect for brands that aren’t Soil Association certified and still state the percentage of organic content.

-I loved my time learning at Organic Beauty4 Week, thank you for coming along.
+I loved my time learning at Organic Beauty Week, thank you for coming along for the journey.

 What’s your take on the matter?
 Would love to hear other people’s opinions on this so why not leave a comment below!